wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 2.1 =
+* Various UI improvements with more transparent shortcode handling

 = 2.0 =
 * Added Functionality for linking to files, as requested here: <a href="https://wordpress.org/support/topic/adding-media-to-the-search?replies=1">https://wordpress.org/support/topic/adding-media-to-the-search?replies=1</a>.
 Just select "Attachments" in the "Serch in" Select.